Weddings in unconventional places

 A. Does anyone really want to be in a hospital in the first place?
 Please, consider these examples of hospitalized people who want to be married:

-Courtney had terminal cancer and knew she was going to die soon.
-She wanted Chet, her long time love, to inherit everything she owned, but she didn't want to bother him with the burden of probate, so they decided to marry.
+- Courtney had terminal cancer and knew she was going to die soon.
+She wanted Chet, her long-time love, to inherit everything she owned, so they decided to marry.